-Welcome to the Oxley Park Academy science page.
-Here, you will find information about science at OPA including our subject pathway, detailing the content taught in each year group and the progression of science throughout a child’s time at OPA.
-Science is taught as an independent lesson, however it often links to our Doorways and Pathways curriculum.
-We follow the national curriculum programme of study, looking at all aspects of science, including working scientifically, biology, chemistry and physics, building up our knowledge each year.
+Welcome to the OPA Science Page.
+Here you will find information about Science at OPA including our subject pathway; detailing the content taught in each year group and the progression of science throughout a child’s time at OPA.
+Science is taught as an independent lesson, however, it often links to our Doorways and Pathways curriculum.
+We follow the National Curriculum programme of study, looking at all aspects of science, including working scientifically, biology, chemistry, and physics, building up our knowledge each year.

-A key part of our journey in science is to encourage children to be curious and excited about science.
-This means that every science lesson begins with a ‘hook’ to encourage children to ask questions and think scientifically, and every year we have a science week, when children get to explore and investigate areas of science outside their curriculum.
-We also work closely with Shenley Brook End School and The Hazeley Academy to ensure that, by the time children move onto secondary school, they are ready to plan and write up their own investigations.
+A key part of our journey in science we encourage children to be curious and excited about Science.
+We aim to promote future careers involving science and work with Nifty Lifts who have sponsored our ’Scientist of the Week’ lab coats, to encourage children to view themselves as scientists at an early age.
+This means that every science lesson begins with a ‘hook’ to encourage children to questions and think scientifically.
+Every year we have a Science week, and include science activities within house day, when children get to explore and investigate areas of science outside their curriculum and experience exciting experiments!
+We are also fortunate enough to work closely with Shenley Brook End School, Hazeley Academy, and Denbigh School to ensure that by the time children move onto secondary school, they are excited by science, experience secondary-style science lessons so that they are ready to plan and write up their own investigations.

 What is science?

 Science is the study of the world around us.

 Our science curriculum is split up into 4 areas and each one has its own key concepts.

 As scientists we learn to:

 Work scientifically - by asking and answering questions and learning the methods used by scientists

 Biology is the part of science which studies living things

 As biologists we learn to: